snabbdom/snabbdom/README.md

 ### Creating modules

-Modules works by registering global listeners for [hooks](#hooks).
+Modules work by registering global listeners for [hooks](#hooks).
 A module is simply a dictionary mapping hook names to functions.

 ```mjs
 const myModule = {